 The Future of Storytelling

 SODA’s research aims to amplify marginalised voices and channel them into modes of creative agency, challenging the status quo and helping new stories, policies and alliances to emerge.
 The Hub draws on established strengths in practice-based research to explore innovative narrative dynamics and new forms and functions of storytelling.

 Speculative Technologies explores emergent, audience-facing technologies and their uses in the arts and education.
 Often using speculative research methodologies to define, examine and imagine the affordances and ethical considerations of emerging technologies such as XR, AI, game engines and OBM in future storytelling.

-Media, Culture and Society develops new and divergent technology-based methods and creative cultures that better represent the pressing needs and rights of global publics as subjects, co-creators, participants and audiences.
+Media and Digital Culture develops new and divergent technology-based methods and creative cultures that better represent the pressing needs and rights of global publics as subjects, co-creators, participants and audiences.
 Research explores the relationship between digital culture and society, investigating the ways in which technology is developed within and in response to our societies.

 Digital storytelling explores immersive and interactive storytelling techniques as a core part of narrative creation within emergent technologies and via a range of platforms.
 Research draws on established strengths in practice-based research to explore innovative narrative dynamics and new forms and functions of storytelling which challenge concepts of authorship and the role of the audience through experimental forms of media production.

 Our research degrees will help you advance or change your career, deepen your expertise, and expand your research and practical skills.
 Learn more about your research degree options, including areas of expertise for our academic supervisors here.

 Knowledge Exchange Groups

 We deliver contract research, consultancy, develop industry partnerships and create KTP opportunities in the following areas: